MicrosoftDX/nether/documentation/api/analytics/endpoint-get.md

-# Post a Score
+# Get Endpoint Information

-Gives information on where and how to send game events to the analytics engine in Nether.
+Retrieves information on where and how to send game events to the analytics engine in Nether.

 ## Request